 Meet The Team

 Professor Gavin Jack is Professor of Management and Director of Research at Monash Business School, Monash University.
 He has presented on international stages including the World Congress on Menopause and keynoted at the Australasian Menopause Society Conference.
-As well as a number of visiting positions at New York University and Oxford University (in 2019), Gavin has has held a range of prestigious leadership positions including co-Chair of the Critical Management Studies Division of the Academy of Management and Associate Editor of the International Journal Organization.
+As well as a number of visiting positions at New York University and Oxford University (in 2019), G

 Martha Hickey is Professor of Obstetrics and Gynaecology at the University of Melbourne and Adjunct Professor of Obstetrics, Gynaecology and Reproductive Sciences at Yale University.
-Since 2002 Professor Hickey has been a chief investigator on successful competitive grants totalling more than $5 million.
-In 2006 she was awarded a Clinical Career Development Award by the NHMRC.
-Professor Hickey continues in active clinical service as a consultant gynaecologist at The Royal Women’s Hospital Professor and runs one of the largest and most effective menopause services in Australia.
+Professor Hickey has an active clinical service as a consultant gynaecologist at The Royal Women’s Hospital Professor and runs one of the largest and most effective menopause services in Australia.
 The clinic sees over 1000 new patients per year.